-- iii.
-In connection with any settlement under this subsection (c), the passenger shall be required to furnish proof of the value of the delayed baggage which establishes such value to the satisfaction of the Carrier, acting reasonably. - (d) The Carrier may refuse or decline any claim relating to delayed baggage, in whole or in part, if: - i. the conditions set out in subsection 18.2(b) above have not been met; - ii. the passenger has failed or declined to provide proof or particulars establishing, to the reasonable satisfaction of the Carrier, that the expenses claimed were incurred by the passenger and resulted from a delay for which compensation is available under this Rule 18; or - iii. the expenses for which reimbursement is claimed, or any portion thereof, are not reasonable or did not result from the delay, as determined by the Carrier, acting reasonably.
+- i. the conditions set out in subsection 16.2(b) above have not been met; - ii. the passenger has failed or declined to provide proof or particulars establishing, to the reasonable satisfaction of the Carrier, that the expenses claimed were incurred by the passenger and resulted from a delay for which compensation is available under this Rule 16; or - iii. the expenses for which reimbursement is claimed, or any portion thereof, are not reasonable or did not result from the delay, as determined by the Carrier, acting reasonably.

-18.3 Tarmac Delays
+16.3 Tarmac Delays

-- (a) In the event that a flight operated by the Carrier is delayed on the tarmac between the closing of the aircraft doors and takeoff in the case of a departing flight, or after landing in the case of an arriving flight, the Carrier will: - i. provide access to lavatories in working order; - ii. keep the properly ventilate and cool or heat the aircraft cabin; - iii. provide access to communication with persons outside the aircraft; - iv. food and drink in reasonable quantities, having regard to the length of the delay, the time of day and the location of the airport; - v. facilitate access to urgent medical care if needed; and - vi. where the tarmac delay occurs at an airport in Canada and to the extent possible, provide passengers with an opportunity to disembark from the aircraft no later than three hours after the start of the tarmac delay (providing persons with disabilities and service animals the opportunity to disembark first when feasible), except: - A. in the case of a departing flight, when it is likely the aircraft will take off within three hours and 45 minutes of the closure of the aircraft doors, and
+- (a) In the event that a flight operated by the Carrier is delayed on the tarmac between the closing of the aircraft doors and takeoff in the case of a departing flight, or after landing in the case of an arriving flight, the Carrier will: - i. provide access to lavatories in working order; - ii. keep the properly ventilate and cool or heat the aircraft cabin; - iii. provide access to communication with persons outside the aircraft; - iv. food and drink in reasonable quantities, having regard to the length of the delay, the time of day and the location of the airport; - v. facilitate access to urgent medical care if needed; and - vi. where the tarmac delay occurs at an airport in Canada and to the extent possible, provide passengers with an opportunity to disembark from the aircraft no later than three hours after the start of the tarmac delay (providing persons with disabilities and service animals the opportunity to disembark first when feasible), except: - A. in the case of a departing flight, when it is likely the aircraft will take off within three hours and 45 minutes of the closure of the aircraft doors, and - B. in the case of an arriving flight, if the Carrier has provided the amenities listed above in this section. - (b) In the event that a flight operated by another carrier is delayed on the tarmac eg in an interline or Codeshare itinerary the tarmac delay procedures of that Operating Carrier shall apply.

-For example of abbreviations, reference marks and symbols used but not explained hereon, see page 2.
+For explanation of abbreviations, reference marks and symbols used but not explained hereon, see Page 4.